 Bottom Line

-Simply stated, business expenses that aren’t ordinary and necessary for your business cannot be deducted.
-In addition, in the broad ordinary and necessary test, there are several expense types that are explicitly made nondeductible in the tax code, including entertainment, taxes, penalties and fines, political contributions, and capital expenditures.
+Business expenses that aren’t ordinary and necessary for your business cannot be deducted.
+In addition, in the broad ordinary and necessary test, several expense types are explicitly made nondeductible in the tax code, including entertainment, taxes, penalties and fines, political contributions, and capital expenditures.